ewanpandelus/GameBasedLearning/timelog.md

 ## Week 2

 ### 4 Oct 2020
 * *30mins* Decided on which technology to use(just need to get OK from supervisor)

 ### 5 Oct 2020
 * *4 hours 30mins* Expanded on ideas for a game, writing out fuller explanations and providing paper prototypes of how they might look/work*

+### 6 Oct 2020
+* *5hours* Further Research and Reading 'Graduate Skills and Game-Based Learning'

+### 9 Oct 2020
+* *30mins* Between 1230 and 1300 had meeting with supervisor
+* *1hour* Writing up notes and creating plan of action for the next week

+## Week 3

+### 13 Oct 2020
+* *5hours* Reading 'Graduate Skills and Game-Based Learning' and ‘Interdisciplinary Design of Gamebased Learning Platforms’

+### 14 Oct 2020
+* *5hours* Expanding on ideas for games, looking at different games and thinking about what I learned from reading to inspire this

+### 15 Oct 2020
+* *3hours* Writing up ideas and relating them to the reading and research